 - Other medicines: You may need medicine to treat diabetes, depression, high cholesterol, or blood pressure problems.
 You may also need medicine to decrease the pressure in your brain, reduce pain, or prevent seizures.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him of her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 Follow up with your healthcare provider or neurologist in 1 to 2 days:

 If you are taking warfarin, you will need regular blood tests.
 You will also need your INR level checked.
 These tests help make sure you are taking the right amount of warfarin.
 Write down your questions so you remember to ask them during your visits.

 Prevent another TIA or a stroke:

 - Manage health conditions: High blood pressure, diabetes, and high cholesterol all increase your risk of stroke.
 Take your medicines as directed.
 Do not stop taking these medicines.
-Follow your primary healthcare provider's instructions to check your blood pressure and blood sugar levels.
+Follow your healthcare provider's instructions to check your blood pressure and blood sugar levels.
 Keep a record of your blood pressure and blood sugar readings.
 Bring the record with you to follow-up visits with your healthcare provider.